Arth-DEVOPS/Evo2_Chromatin_Contact_Prediction/README.md

 ## Acknowledgments

-Developed as part of CMU 02-741, *Generative AI for Biomedicine*.
 The starter pipeline was adapted from [DNALONGBENCH](https://github.com/ma-compbio/DNALONGBENCH); Evo2, its model weights, and the benchmark data remain subject to their upstream licenses and usage terms.